Spread the love

 Twin Towers with Liberty

-The world needs the Twin Towers’ return to the World Trade Center more than we know.
-That statement will seem naive and far-fetched to many who read it, but we trust that the following presentation supports the belief that a better World Trade Center is not only possible, but essential to a better world.
+The world needs the Twin Towers return to the World Trade Center more than we know.
+That statement will seem naive and far-fetched to most who read it, but we trust that the following presentation will support the belief that a better World Trade Center is not only possible, but essential to a better world.

-World trade means world peace and consequently the World Trade Center buildings in New York… had a bigger purpose than just to provide room for tenants.
+World trade means world peace and consequently the World Trade Center buildings in New York … had a bigger purpose than just to provide room for tenants.
 The World Trade Center is a living symbol of man’s dedication to world peace … beyond the compelling need to make this a monument to world peace, the World Trade Center should, because of its importance, become a representation of man’s belief in humanity, his need for individual dignity, his beliefs in the cooperation of men, and through cooperation, his ability to find greatness.

-As Architecture critic Paul Goldberger, who later received a Pulitzer Prize for his report on the early rebuilding protocols wrote in his 7/29/2002 New Yorker column “Up From Zero”:
+Architecture critic Paul Goldberger, who later received a Pulitzer Prize for his report on the early rebuilding protocols wrote in his 7/29/2002 New Yorker column “Up From Zero”:

 Governor Pataki, who, along with Governor James Mcreevey, of New Jersey, controls the Port Authority, is fond of using words like “hallowed ground” when he talks about the site.
 But the people who report to him talk about “obligations to leaseholders” and “obligations to bondholders”.